InfOmics/MDR-RA-Opal-DataSHIELD-documentation/README.md

 * **GPU (Optional):** While not required, the system may benefit from a compatible GPU for accelerated processing, especially for model training and other compute-intensive tasks.

 **NOTE-1:** These specifications are intended to handle large datasets and intensive computational processes.
 Lower configurations may experience reduced performance or stability issues.

+**NOTE-2:** These specifications apply to both host and tenant machines, though each has specific needs:

+* **Host Machine:** As the main data storage location, the host should prioritize having ample storage resources to manage extensive datasets effectively.

+* **Tenant Machine:** Primarily responsible for sending instructions and processing tasks, the tenant should focus on higher computational resources to manage potentially high volumes of concurrent requests to the host.

 ### 1.2 Prerequisites